Attribytes/custom-circle-ci-ruby-image/README.md

 # custom-circle-ci-ruby-image

-This docker image is based on circleci/ruby:2.6.6-node-browsers, and includes a number of extra layers:
+This docker image is based on the circle ci ruby image, and includes a number of extra layers:

 1. AWS CLI
 2. Python and Python dev dependencies